-Why culture is unparalleled right now and winning
+Black Culture Is Unparalleled And Winning Right Now

 We are reaching the tipping point in the scales of power.
 Technology has been a large driver in making this possible.
 However, culture is the very breath, the fabric of what will make this a reality.
 It will be necessary to pay very close attention in the coming years and be present to the intrinsic needs of society.
 The opportunity will be there — not solely out of generosity but necessity.
 Diversity and inclusion are no longer nice to haves.
 Though most initiatives still completely miss the mark, the goals they intend to achieve are necessaries with increasing importance.

-To be more specific the progression of entrepreneurship (the forward movement of business), technology (tools that serve society), and culture (that which drives behavior in a society) are becoming very dependent on a different type of energy that people of color, women, and primarily women of color (being members of both groups) are distinctly positioned to lead.
+To be more specific, the progression of entrepreneurship (the forward movement of business), technology (tools that serve society), and culture (that which drives behavior in a society) are becoming very dependent on a different type of energy that people of color, women, and primarily women of color (being members of both groups) are distinctly positioned to lead.

-We live in a time of ‘culture over everything’.
-That afro-punk, that dyi, that core power of self-knowledge and preservation is alive more than ever.
-This very nature is at the core of

-this very movement and will be important to maintain.
-Luckily this is only growing and doesn’t seem to be going anywhere.
+We live in a time of “culture over everything.”
+That afro-punk, that d.i.y, that core power of self-knowledge and preservation is alive more than ever.
+This very nature is at the core of this very movement and will be important to maintain.
+Luckily, this is only growing and doesn’t seem to be going anywhere.

-I don’t mean to say this is anything new - dyi is a movement that started decades ago and our ancestors built Black Wall Street, Rosewood.
-What is unique now is along with the foundation that our forefathers laid we are in a unique position where the political climate is catalyzing people’s wokeness and the life span of a Fortune 500’s has plummeted to less than 12 years from over 65.
+I don’t mean to say this is anything new ― d.i.y is a movement that started decades ago and our ancestors built Black Wall Street and Rosewood.
+What is unique now is that, along with the foundation that our forefathers laid, we are in a unique position where the political climate is catalyzing people’s wokeness and the life span of a Fortune 500 company has plummeted to less than 12 years from over 65.
 In 12 years, we could potentially have a completely new set of ‘leading’ companies with a very new type of leadership.

 Along with this fast changing pace is the absolute demand for companies to connect to people - employees, customers, partners — in an authentic way.
 When this is missing the backlash is almost immediate and reverberating.
 Business needs culture.
 Leadership needs culture.
 Technology needs culture.